Péter Bacsó

+Early life and education

 After high school graduation Bacsó wanted to become an actor and later a theatre director, but ultimately decided to try filmmaking.
 His first job in a film was as an assistant in Géza Radványi's Valahol Európában (Somewhere in Europe) at the age of 19.
 He continued as a script editor and screenwriter.
-He graduated at the Hungarian School of Theatrical- and Film Arts in 1950.
-At the time he was already a familiar face in studios.
+He graduated at the Hungarian School of Theatrical and Film Arts in 1950.
+During the 1950s he worked as a script consultant and screenwriter, and directed 33 full-length feature films and TV series.

-He was a successful screenwriter during the 1950s before beginning to direct films a decade later.
-He made his first feature film, Nyáron egyszerű in 1963.
+Career

+Bacsó became part of the rebirth of Hungarian cinema scripting the very successful Zoltán Fábri film Sweet Anna (Édes Anna) in 1958.
+He made his directorial debut with It's Easier in Summer (Nyáron egyszerű), a film about the life of young people at the time, in 1963.
+He followed up with films that shared the same theme, among them Bicyclists in Love (Szerelmes biciklisták) in 1965 and Summer on the Hill (Nyár a hegyen) in 1967.

 He made his most famous film, A tanú (The Witness) in 1969, but it was banned at the time and wasn't released until 1979.
 The film became a cult classic in Hungary; it is a political satire about the early-1950s Communist regime.
+The Witness was finally shown in Cannes in 1981.

 Bacsó later continued to make mostly political and satirical films, for a wider audience.
 He made various genre films, trying his hand in musicals, comedies, etc. He continued filmmaking up to his later years, however his last two films were generally dismissed by critics and the public alike as badly written and low quality works.
 His 2001 film Hamvadó cigarettavég (Smouldering Cigarette) was a biopic of Hungarian actress and singer Katalin Karády.
 His 2008 film Virtually a Virgin was entered into the 30th Moscow International Film Festival.